twplatformlabs/psk-aws-control-plane-base/README.md

 **general data plane ndoes**

-Karpenter managed nodepools will automatically update to the correct, latest patch version each week.
+Karpenter managed nodepools will schedule an update to the correct, latest patch version each week.

 **TODO**